google_counter

 Send request for treatment

-With standard treatment, the average life expectancy after diagnosing glioblastoma is 15-17 months – and the 5-year survival rate does not exceed 5-10%.
-Clinical studies demonstrate that after dendritic cell vaccination, 60% of patients live longer than the average expected time, and every third patient is completely cured.
-Given the excellent tolerability of the drug, dendritic cell vaccination is indicated for almost all people with glioblastoma as an additional treatment method.
+With standard treatment, the average life expectancy after diagnosing glioblastoma is 15-17 months, and the 5-year survival rate does not exceed 5-10%.
+Studies show that 60% of patients live longer than expected after dendritic cell vaccination, and one-third are completely cured.
+Given the drug's excellent tolerability, dendritic cell vaccination is indicated for most patients with glioblastoma as an additional treatment.
+That is why an increasing number of patients are considering dendritic cell GBM treatment in Germany as an opportunity to gain access to modern immunotherapeutic treatment programs.

 The main practical results of the dendritic cell vaccine administration:

 GBM immunotherapy demonstrates excellent results; that is due to the ability of immune cells to freely move into the brain tissue and destroy cancer cells.
-Where surgical intervention is associated with a high risks, and chemotherapeutic drugs are unable to cross the blood-brain barrier – dendritic cell vaccination is still effective.
+Where surgical intervention is associated with a high risk, and chemotherapeutic drugs are unable to cross the blood-brain barrier, dendritic cell vaccination is still effective.
+That is why the search for dendritic cell therapy for glioblastoma abroad, in clinics specializing in personalized immunotherapy, becomes relevant for many patients.

 As for the dendritic cell therapy cost, it ranges from 20,000 to 38,000 euros, depending on the combination of additional services included in the program.

-The true measure of any medical treatment – the experiences of those who have undergone it.
-You will see two stories from patients who received dendritic cell therapy for glioblastoma.
+The true measure of any medical treatment is the experiences of those who have undergone it.
+You will see a story of a patient who received a dendritic cell vaccine for glioblastoma.
+Germany is the country where the patient received therapy and further medical support.

 The Story of Daria Rogers